 It’s all about the music.

-Of course it is but there’s no way in hell I’m going to pass up a chance to say a little bit about me and how we got here.
+Of course, it is but there’s no way in hell I’m going to pass up a chance to say a little bit about me and how we got here.
 It’s actually a funky little story in its own right.

-My love of music started when I was kid.
-Think 1960s, British Invasion, Woodstock, Summer of Love and anything else you can remember about one of the world’s greatest times to be alive.
+My love of music started when I was a kid.
+Think the 1960s, British Invasion, Woodstock, Summer of Love and anything else you can remember about one of the world’s greatest times to be alive.

 Got the picture?
 Let’s move on.

 My Dad bought me a little green transistor radio and I used it to tune into the giants.
 I actually heard about the death of Buddy Holly on that radio.
 I listened to it so much, so loud, that my Dad made a habit of buying batteries any time he went to the store.

 When I was 13, I was watching the Ozzie and Harriet show and at the end they let Ricky Nelson sing a few songs.
 The music was amazing.
 But what was more amazing to a 13-year-old boy was the way girls reacted to the music.

 Right then I decided to be a musician.

 When I was in High School, I finally had a few bucks to buy a drum kit and went to a pawn shop to do just that.
 With a few friends – and a bass guitar we created by cutting two strings off a six string guitar – we had a band.